Jdf117/Mobile-Weather-App/README.md

 Notes:

 I used react-native-elements module to use cards for the UI (npm install @rneui/themed @rneui/base).
 Added expo linear gradient and tabs.
+Changed issue with the city input where it would change in real time according to the value in the inputText box.